Labels: About Magic

 In 2005, Magic & Illusion interviewed Angel.
 Angel released two instructional DVDs for the magic community that explain two effects performed on his show: Quarter Through Soda Can and Criss Angel Self Levitation.

 In a November 2006 announcement, the Luxor Resort and Casino in Las Vegas was named as the home of the third season of “Criss Angel Mindfreak.”
 Filming began on Monday, November 6, 2006.
-The first of the shows to air in Spring 2007.
+The first of the shows to air in

 Angel has aspirations as a rock star and was in an industrial band known as Angeldust and has released several music CDs.